Graylog2/documentation/pages/getting_started/explore_graylog.rst

 If you would like to know the supported options for ingesting messages into Graylog, you can find additional information at :ref:`ingest_data`.

 To show what's possible with Graylog, we have already created a few dashboards for you in the virtual appliance.
 Navigate to the *Dasboards* page in the top menu and click on *nginx overview*.
-After this you will see the following screen with a dashboard generated from the internal log data of the virtual appliance itself.
+After this you will see the following screen with a dashboard generated from the internal log data of the appliance itself.

 .. image:: /images/gs/nginx_dashboard.png